bellobambo/proof-htf_fe/README.md

 # ProofHTF Frontend 🎓

 A modern web3 learning management platform that brings blockchain education to life.
-Built with Next.js and Web3 technologies, this frontend connects students and tutors in a decentralized classroom where courses are created, assessments are taken, and scores are recorded on-chain. ✨
+Proof connects students and tutors in a decentralized classroom where courses are created, assessments are taken, and scores are recorded on-chain. ✨

 **Smart Contract:** `0x6bcEf738a4e1A3753Ae4652A08909a7665E709bd`
 **Backend Repository:** [github.com/bellobambo/Proof-HTF](https://github.com/bellobambo/Proof-HTF)